-Known as the “City of Lights”, Paris undoubtedly has a lot to offer the tourist, and being a relatively small capital city is reasonably easy to get around.
+Known as the “City of Lights”, Paris undoubtedly has a lot to offer the tourist, meaning there are lots of things to do in Paris for the whole family, Plus, being a relatively small capital city is reasonably easy to get around.
 The atmosphere is romantic, the shopping areas exclusive, the restaurants beyond compare.

 And yet it is also a down to earth destination that has much to interest the younger members of the family.

 One of the France For Families’ team had a short break there as a teenager and the memories are as fresh as if they were yesterday.
 See our recommendations for kids.